skoval/TAworkshop/chapter1.md

 *** =instructions
 - Assume `djokovic`, `dplyr` and `ggplot2` are loaded.
-- Create a variable that indicates a straight set win.
+- Create a variable that indicates a straight-set win.
 - Create a match number (from earliest to most recent).
 - Calculate the cumulative average of straight-set wins.
-- Use a graphic appropriate for this type of variable to plot the cumulative straight-set sins by match number.
+- Use a graphic appropriate for this type of variable to plot the cumulative straight-set wins by match number.

 *** =hint